HL7/CardX-HTN-MNG/input/pagecontent/Technical-Scenarios.md

 The following diagrams describe how to implement the SMBP profiles defined in this IG within the context of an SMBP monitoring program.
-The diagram assumes a patient is enrolled in an SMBP program, the patient uses a validated device, and the observations are taken at home by the patient.
-The technical exchange defined in this IG begins with the Device Gateway or Personal Health Intermediary platform where the blood pressure readings are stored.
+The diagrams assume a patient is enrolled in an SMBP program, the patient uses a validated device, and the observations are taken at home by the patient.

 ### SMBP Technical Exchanges